rotaki/rclref/docs/put_get_delete.md

 # How are put, get, delete implemented in rclref?

+!!!
+Warning
+    Please check out the [repository](https://github.com/wattlebirdaz/rclref) for the latest code.

 This page provides an overview of how put, get and delete are implemented in rclref.

 ## Code flow